Citation

 - Keep detailed notes during research

-- Use plagiarism detection tools
+- Use plagiarism detection tools before submitting

 Original: "Social media has transformed how teenagers communicate."